 With that in mind, let’s take a tour of the different balls available, beginning with the smallest soccer ball first.

-Size 1 is the smallest ball available and is meant for children in the three years or less age group.
+Size 1 is the smallest ball available and it’s the soccer ball for kids in the three years or less age group.

 The ball circumference is about 18 to 20 inches, which makes it pretty tiny for a soccer ball.